Edit, update from Mitchell:

 As the piece was to continue to grace a home (not a museum), I settled upon a plan of practical engineering which would allow for weight distribution to be spread over the surface of a cushion while also minimizing the impact of downward forces upon the historic structure.
 Ultimately, almost all downward and oblique forces were removed from the fragile side rails and instead transferred to the newly fashioned front

 It started when our client noticed her family chair collapsed in the front.
 Prior to the 20th century, this chair was a woven seagrass seat.
-Someone decided to upholster it.
+Previously someone chose to upholster it.
 When we brought it in for treatment, we were not prepared for the “hack job” performed during its last conversion.
 A previous upholsterer used an old plywood sign to bridge

 the aprons, and applied one piece of webbing to secure the platform, along with various nails and hardware.